Name, registered office, duration

 Each shareholder is entitled to the portion of any newly issued shares that corresponds to the shareholder’s existing participation.
 The resolution of the General Meeting on the increase of the share capital may exclude the subscription right in compliance with Article 652b Swiss Code of Obligations (SCO) for important reasons only.

-4. for the participation of members of the Board of Directors, members of the Group Management, employees, agents, consultants or other persons who provide services to the Company or one of its Group companies; or
+- for the participation of members of the Board of Directors, members of Group Management, employees, agents, consultants or other persons who provide services to the Company or one of its Group companies; or

-5. for a rapid and flexible raising of capital which, without excluding subscription rights of the existing shareholders, would not be possible, or would only be possible with considerable efforts or delay or at substantially worse conditions.
+- for a rapid and flexible capital raising, which would not be possible without the exclusion of the subscription rights of the existing shareholders, or would only be possible with great circumstances or delay or at significantly worse conditions.

-Within the capital band, the Board of Directors may carry out a conditional capital increase in accordance with Art.
+The Board of Directors may carry out a conditional capital increase within the scope of the capital range in accordance with Art.
 2 para.
 5 of these Articles of Association.
-To the extent that, and as long as, rights or obligations to acquire shares are outstanding on the basis of the capital band, the capital band may not be used for any other capital increases to the extent of the maximum number of such shares.
+To the extent that and as long as rights or obligations to acquire shares are outstanding on the basis of the capital range, the capital range cannot be used for other capital increases to the extent of the maximum number of such shares.

-The total number of registered shares issued (i) from conditional capital (within the capital band) pursuant to Art.
+The total number of registered shares issued (i) from conditional capital (within the capital range) pursuant to Art.
 2 para.
-5 of the Articles of Association under restriction or exclusion of the shareholders' advance subscription 5/21 Articles of Association Sika AG rights and (ii) from the capital band pursuant to Art.
+5 of the Articles of Association subject to the restriction or exclusion of shareholders' advance subscription rights and (ii) from the capital range pursuant to Art.
 2 para.
-6 of the Articles of Association in one or m re capital increases under exclusion of the shareholders' subscription rights, may not exceed a total of 7,686,752 new registered shares.
+6 of the Articles of Association in one or more capital increases subject to the exclusion of shareholders' subscription rights may not exceed a total of 7,686,752 new registered shares.

-If the share capital increases as a result of a conditional capital increase (outside the capital band) pursuant to Art.
+If the share capital increases as a result of a conditional capital increase (outside the capital range) pursuant to Art.
 2 para.
-4 of these Articles of Association, the upper and lower limits of the capital band shall increase to the extent of the increase in the share capital.
+4 of these Articles of Association, the upper and lower limits of the capital range shall increase in accordance with the extent of the increase in the share capital.

-In the event of a reduction of the share capital within the capital band, the Board of Directors shall determine, to the extent necessary, the use of the reduction amount.
-The Board of Directors may also use the reduction amount for the partial or complete elimination of a situation of negative net worth within the meaning of Art.
-653p SCO or simultaneously reduce the share capital and increase it at least to the previous amount within the meaning of Art.
-653q SCO.
+In the event of a reduction of the share capital within the scope of the capital range, the Board of Directors shall, to the extent necessary, determine the use of the amount of the reduction.
+The Board of Directors may also use the reduction amount to partially or completely eliminate an underbalance within the meaning of Art.
+653p of the Swiss Code of Obligations or simultaneously reduce the share capital within the meaning of Art.
+653q of the Swiss Code of Obligations and increase it to at least the previous amount

 Recognition of the articles of association